firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-80:19">Turn us again, O LORD God of hosts, cause thy face to shine; and we shall be saved.</p>

-<p id="psa-81:1"><To the chief Musician upon Gittith, A Psalm of Asaph.> Sing aloud unto God our strength: make a joyful noise unto the God of Jacob.</p>
+<p id="psa-81:1">Sing aloud unto God our strength: make a joyful noise unto the God of Jacob.</p>

 <p id="psa-81:2">Take a psalm, and bring hither the timbrel, the pleasant harp with the psaltery.</p>